apathor/cz/README.md

 select, an output template, and a command template.
 Creating new plugins is quick and painless in any programming language.

-Included are over 250 plugins covering a variety of use cases.
+Included are almost 300 plugins covering a variety of use cases.
 For example with some of the included plugins you can select from:

   - items from [bash's built-in